crim-ca/speech_to_phonemes/README.md

 # Usage
 The service can be executed in two different modes : the training or the decoding mode.
+In training mode, the model is trained and then evaluated on a separate development set, and optionnally saved for later use.
+In decoding mode, a saved model is applied to transcribe audio recordings.

 ### Training mode :
 Trains a phonetic transcriber model, which can be reused in the decoding mode.